nondejus/AwesomeUnityCommunity/README.md

 * [EdNotes](https://github.com/plyoung/EdNotes "") - Attach notes to objects in Unity.
 * [NDocumentation](https://github.com/vertxxyz/NDocumentation) - A documentation window for Unity Editor that displays rich text pages.
 * [SaveGameFree](https://github.com/BayatGames/SaveGameFree "") - A free and simple but powerful solution for saving and loading game data in Unity.
+* [ColorBands](https://github.com/rstecca/ColorBands "") - Unity 3D's Gradient is a handy data type but comes with some limitations.
 * [Swatchr](https://github.com/jknightdoeswork/swatchr) - A color palette management system for Unity.
 * [ColorPalette](https://github.com/DomDomHaas/ColorPalette) - Light version of the ColorPalettes Asset for Unity.
 * [CropTexture](https://github.com/natsupy/CropTexture) - Crop and resize texture in Unity editor!